U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 We welcome your comments and hope that our conversations here will be useful, informative and courteous.
 You are fully responsible for the content of your comments.
 We do not discriminate against any view, but we reserve the right to delete any of the following: violent, obscene, profane, hateful, or racist comments that threaten or defame any person or organization; solicitations, advertisements, or endorsement of any financial, commercial, or nongovernmental agency; comments that suggest or encourage illegal activity; multiple, successive off-topic posts by a single user; repetitive posts copied and pasted by multiple users.

-All official BLM new media sites must provide a link to .
+All official BLM new media sites must provide a link to the commenting policy and disclaimer.

-For additional guidance, visit the DOI’s Social Media Guidebook available on the DOI’s external website.
+Visit the DOI’s Social Media Guidebook available on the DOI’s external website for site specific guidance.

 All BLM employees may use new media sites in the performance of their assigned duties and responsibilities or for limited personal use.
 However, employees should have no expectation of privacy for any communication executed on government-owned equipment, regardless of whether the communications are made by employees in their official or unofficial capacities.
 When using new media, employees, contractors, and volunteers are bound by the Department’s current conduct and ethical guidelines.
 Failure to comply with these policies may result in disciplinary action, up to and including removal from the Federal service.